agilgur5/rsc-issue-128/README.md

 # `react-signature-canvas` issue 128 reproduction

 This is a minimal Next.js reproduction for [`react-signature-canvas` issue 128](https://github.com/agilgur5/react-signature-canvas/issues/128).
+See a live demo [on StackBlitz](https://stackblitz.com/edit/rsc-issue-128).
 See a maintainer summary at https://github.com/agilgur5/react-signature-canvas/issues/128#issuecomment-2786913293

 ## Steps to Reproduce